tmcgilchrist/ghuntley/content/contact.md

 # email

-This is the easiest way if you want to reach out and I can usually respond pretty promptly.
+This is the easiest way if you want to say howdy.
+I usually respond pretty promptly.
 My email address is <a href="mailto:ghuntley@ghuntley.com">ghuntley@ghuntley.com</a>

 # twitter